 Monsieur Homais Quotes in Madame Bovary

 The Madame Bovary quotes below are all either spoken by Monsieur Homais or refer to Monsieur Homais.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Penguin Classics edition of Madame Bovary published in 2002.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Penguin Classics edition of Madame Bovary published in 2002.).

 Part 3, Chapter 2 Quotes